mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *you were born to win, but to be a winner, you must plan to win, prepare to win, and expect to win.*
+> *keep your overhead to a minimum. rely more on brains, wit and talent... and less on money.*

 </div>
 <!-- quote-end -->